 \section{Introduction}

-Let $K$ be a totally real or CM field and $\pi$ a regular algebraic cuspidal automorphic representation $\pi$ of $\GL_n(\A_K)$.
-Attached to $\pi$ is a \emph{compatible system} (Definition \ref{csdef})
+Let $K$ be a totally real or CM field, and let $\pi$ be a regular algebraic cuspidal automorphic representation of $\GL_n(\A_K)$.
+There is a \emph{compatible system} (Definition \ref{csdef}) attached to $\pi$

-of semisimple $\ell$-adic representations of $K$ defined over some number field $E$ that satisfies local-global compatibility away from $\ell$ \cite{HLTT16},\cite{Sch15},\cite{Var18}.
+consisting of semisimple $\ell$-adic representations of $K$ defined over some number field $E$ that satisfies local-global compatibility away from $\ell$ \cite{HLTT16},\cite{Sch15},\cite{Var18}.
 If $\pi$ is in addition polarized, \eqref{acs} is a \emph{strictly compatible system} (Definition \ref{def_weakly compatible system}) and satisfies full local-global compatibility, see \cite[$\mathsection2.1$]{BLGGT14} and the references therein for details.
-It is a folklore conjecture that such automorphic Galois representations $\rho_{\pi,\lambda}$ are irreducible for all $\lambda$ (see \cite{Ram08}).
-While there has been many studies on this conjecture for small $n$ (see \cite[$\mathsection1$]{Hui23b} for details), for general $n$ and polarized $\pi$ it is proven that irreducibility holds for infinitely many $\lambda$ by Patrikis-Taylor \cite{PT15}, in which strict compatibility of \eqref{acs} and potential automorphy theorems \cite{BLGGT14} are two key ingredients.
-By combining the two ingredients with some $\lambda$-independence and big image results of monodromy groups in a (strictly) compatible system, the first author proved that $\rho_{\pi,\lambda}$ is irreducible for almost all $\lambda$ in case $n\leq 6$ and $\pi$ is polarized \cite{Hui23a}.
+It is a well-known conjecture in folklore that such automorphic Galois representations $\rho_{\pi,\lambda}$ are irreducible for all $\lambda$ (see \cite{Ram08}).
+Although this conjecture has been extensively studied for small $n$ (see \cite[$\mathsection1$]{Hui23b} for details), for general $n$ and polarized $\pi$ it is proven that irreducibility holds for infinitely many $\lambda$ by Patrikis-Taylor \cite{PT15}, in which strict compatibility of \eqref{acs} and the potential automorphy theorems \cite{BLGGT14} serve as two key ingredients.
+By combining the two ingredients with some $\lambda$-independence and big image results on monodromy groups in a (strictly) compatible system, the first author proved that $\rho_{\pi,\lambda}$ is irreducible for almost all $\lambda$ in the case that $n\leq 6$ and $\pi$ is polarized \cite{Hui23a}.
 This strategy is then employed in \cite{Hui23b} to study $\lambda$-independence of algebraic monodromy groups of some $4$-dimensional irreducible strictly compatible system of $\Q$.